lindehaven/CP-M/README.md

 screen.
 The user must also confirm if unsaved edits shall be saved or discarded when exiting BE.

-### Internals

-BE is written for CP/M systems but can easily be ported to other operating systems.

 Keyboard mapping can be easily changed without compiling the BE source code, assembling and linking.
 There are 13 editor keys that are located at even adresses 0x0010 - 0x0028 in BE.COM.
 By editing